The Lighthouse, Millstreet is excited to publish this year’s Christmas events:

 Happy Christmas to Everyone.

 Of course for many people in Ireland it will be a Christmas that will be very tight financially.
 With job losses, mounting debts and falling incomes many people will feel that they have little to celebrate.
 However Christmas is not about celebrating because all is well – it’s about celebrating the fact that in to our world God has come and he offer us himself whatever our circumstances.
 None of the main characters in the story of the first Christmas had much reason to celebrate.
 Mary and Joseph were a very young couple faced with bringing up a child in a world that was very hostile to children of doubtful parentage.
 Then there were the shepherds, a group of people who were much ostracised in those days and looked down on by everyone.
-However they all ended up celebrating and worshipping God because they realized that … continue reading the full article “Methodist Update for Christmas”
+However they all ended up celebrating and worshipping God because they realized that [read more …] “Methodist Update for Christmas”

 Meetings for worship, prayer and Bible study continue to be organized by the Methodist Church in Millstreet.
 We now meet every Sunday at 7pm in the Canon O’Donovan Centre (kindly granted) on Clara Road in Millstreet.